-ELACC, community residents, and partner organizations have now come together to form the “Legalize Street Vending Coalition” to push the Los Angeles City Council to implement a policy that will provide a licensing process for vendors to sell foods without the fear criminalization.
-The coalition has already conducted numerous town halls throughout Los Angeles neighborhoods where there is a high concentration of street vendors, in order to begin educating and engaging them on what the City’s first comprehensive vending policy could look like.
+ELACC, community residents, and partner organizations have now come together to form the “Legalize Street Vending Coalition” to push the Los Angeles City Council to implement a policy that provides a licensing process for vendors to sell foods without the fear of criminalization.
+The coalition has already conducted numerous town halls throughout Los Angeles neighborhoods where there is a high concentration of street vendors, in order to begin educating and engaging them on what the City’s first comprehensive vending policy could look.

 The only way to solve the street vending problem is for agencies, governing bodies and community organizations to work together to legalize street vending in the City and work toward paths of legalization that takes into consideration the needs of the community that we live in.
 The legalization of street vending is a viable bottom-up economic development strategy that will increase entrepreneurship opportunities as well as generate an increase in tax revenue for the city.

 - The legalization of food vending on sidewalks in Los Angeles

 - Healthy food incentives for entrepreneurs who are committed to selling healthy food as part of their business

 - Develop a strong community-based, nonprofit infrastructure that supports these entrepreneurs